GabrielSlima/blog/articles/oop-composition-inheritance.md

     <h4>Is-a relationship</h4>
     <p>
         <i>is-a</i> relationship is all about inheritance.
 Inheritance is a powerful OOP mechanism.
-        Classes can inherit attributes or behaviors from others without code duplication.
+        Classes can inherit attributes or behaviors from others without duplicating code.
         Generaly, parent classes are more abstract.
 This means that they tend to be more generic.
     </p>
     <p>
-        When a sub-class is created, it inherits it's parent attributes and behavior.
+        When a sub-class is created, it inherits it's parent attributes and behaviors.
 The sub-class
         <i>is-a</i> class of type T. For instance, if you have two classes, one called car and motorcycle.
         Both of them can inherit some behaviors like accelerate and break from another class called
         <i>Vehicle</i>.